user-story-based-exercises/cms-adv-setting-up-roles-in-wordpress/README.md

 - A demonstration subscriber exists
 - The subscriber has a secure password
 - 2 content entries which are only available to subscribers exist
-- Posting on the site is limited to subscribers (and higher access level users)
+- Posting on the site is limited to subscribers (and users with a higher access level)

 #### Links
 https://my.skilldisplay.eu/en/skillset/516